Ep #8: How Your Thoughts Affect Your Eating

 And see what your thoughts are causing you to feel and do.

 Now I just want to remind you that I’m available to help you uncover your subconscious thoughts and show you how they’re affecting you.
 Sometimes it takes a little digging and the right questions to get to them.
-If you sign up for a free mini session with me I can help you with a specific issue you’re struggling with and help you see the light.
-I can show you where to go once you gain the awareness, what to do with these binge inducing thoughts.
-You can find the link to sign up on the show notes page at coachkir.com/8.
+And if you work with me I can help you to not only gain the awareness but also to change your thoughts.
+Your thoughts, your thought patterns and habits are changeable and that is what we will work on when you work with me.
+You can find the link to learn about how you can work with me in the show notes, on the show notes page at coachkir.com/8 or go right to coachkir.com/work-with-me.

 ENJOY THE SHOW?